 Regular meetings of the officers shall be held at such times and places as may be designated by resolution of the officers for the purpose of conducting business on the authority assigned by these bylaws.
 All officers' meeting dates and times shall be posted on the SCWA website and members shall be notified of such meetings at least 48 hours in advance.

-Twenty percent (20%) of the members in good standing constitute a quorum for the transaction of business that is within the powers of the membership.
+Twenty members in good standing constitute a quorum for the transaction of business that is within the powers of the membership.

 F. Member Participation